coin-or/pulp/doc/source/CaseStudies/a_blending_problem.rst

     :lines: 10-61

-The ``prob`` variable is created to contain the formulation, and the usual parameters are passed into :obj:`~pulp.LpProblem`.
+The ``prob`` variable is created to contain the formulation, and the usual parameters are passed into :class:`~pulp.LpProblem`.

 .. literalinclude:: ../../../examples/WhiskasModel2.py
     :lines: 63-64